RCN position on termination of pregnancy (induced abortion)

 Background

-The Royal College of Nursing (RCN) is the voice of nursing across the UK and is the largest professional union of nursing staff in the world.
+The Royal College of Nursing (RCN) is the voice of nursing across the UK.
 The RCN promotes the interests of nursing staff and patients on a wide range of issues and helps shape health care policy by working closely with the UK Government and other national and international institutions, trade unions, professional bodies and voluntary organisations.

-The current legislation which governs the issues of how a termination of pregnancy takes place comes from the Abortion Act 1967, which was revised and updated in the Human Fertilisation and Embryology Act 1990.
+The current legislation which governs the termination of pregnancy is the Abortion Act 1967, which was revised and updated by the Human Fertilisation and Embryology Act 1990.
 The Act covers England, Scotland and Wales but does not apply to Northern Ireland.
 More information can also be found on the Department of Health and Social Care's procedures for the approval of independent sector places for termination of pregnancy (abortion) in England webpage.
 It is critical therefore for nurses and midwives to have a sound understanding of the legislation, depending on where they practice.

-The Abortion Act 1967 (as amended by the Human Fertilisation and Embryology Act 1990) was originally passed to end dangerous and illegal abortions and set out conditions and safeguards for women which included specifying where abortions could take place, and under what circumstances.
-It was also intended to protect professional practitioners involved in providing services to women.
+The Abortion Act 1967 (as amended by the Human Fertilisation and Embryology Act 1990) was originally enacted to end dangerous and illegal abortions and set out conditions and safeguards for women and people which included specifying where abortions can take place, and under what circumstances.
+It was also intended to protect professional practitioners involved in providing services.

 a. that the pregnancy has not exceeded its twenty-fourth week and that the continuance of the pregnancy would involve risk, greater than if the pregnancy were terminated, of injury to the physical or mental health of the pregnant woman or any existing children of her family; or